- What are the dates for the ride?

 Thanks so much for your interest!
 There are various ways you can be involved:

 - Donate to the ride!
-Our number one goal is to sustain and expand the bus service that Cornerstone is able to provide.
+Our number one goal is to sustain and expand the services that Cornerstone and the First 72+ are able to provide.

 - Food: Our food crew can use a lot of volunteers in advance and during the ride.
 We need help soliciting food donations, picking them up, cooking in the days right before the ride, and packing everything into cars.

-- Publicity/Press: Help us raise awareness about the Nola to Angola ride and the Cornerstone Bus Project.
+- Publicity and Press: Help us raise awareness about the NOLA to Angola ride and the organizations it supports.
 This could mean posting/dropping off/designing flyers, reaching out to organizations that might be interested, sharing your press contacts with us, or creating media that raises awareness of the project.

 - Drive a support vehicle and/or lend your car: We receive more offers to drive support vehicles than we can accommodate so we turn most people down.
 However, you are welcome to inquire.